 In more severe cases of obstructive sleep apnea or in cases where CPAP has failed or is not tolerated, surgical means to help treat obstructive sleep apnea is available.
 Nasal surgery may be used alone or in conjunction with other procedures but is rarely curative.
 Uvulopalatopharyngoplasty (UPPP) and laser-assisted uvulopalatoplasty (LAUP) are procedures in which the uvula and portions of the soft palate are removed to enlarge the oropharyngeal airway.
 LAUP can reduce snoring effectively but has not shown to be effective in treating obstructive sleep apnea.
 UPPP is a major surgical procedure performed in an operating room setting that can result in symptomatic improvement of sleep apnea in moderate cases and reduce snoring significantly.
-However, UPPP only will treat patients with obstructive sleep apnea at the level of the soft palate.
+However, UPPP only treats patients with obstructive sleep apnea at the level of the soft palate.
 For obstructions or collapse at the level of the tongue base, the most effective treatment for obstructive sleep apnea is jaw advancement surgery.
 The muscles of the base of tongue and throat are connected to the lower jaw.
 The advancement of the lower jaw puts tension on these muscles and pulls the tongue forward.
 This movement removes the obstruction and allows the airway to open.
 The advancement of the jaw is usually done in both lower and upper jaws to allow the occlusion or bite to remain the same.
 For more information regarding jaw advancement surgery, contact Dr. Weil or Dr. Koo, experienced Houston oral surgeons.

 More to Explore